susruths/dds-WTSN/README.md

-# ROS2-DDS-TSN integration demo
+# ROS2-DDS-WTSN integration demo
-This repository demonstrates basic advantages of integrating the [Data Distribution Service (DDS)](https://en.wikipedia.org/wiki/Data_Distribution_Service) and [Time-Sensitive Networking (TSN) Ethernet](https://en.wikipedia.org/wiki/Time-Sensitive_Networking).
+This repository demonstrates basic advantages of integrating the [Data Distribution Service (DDS)](https://en.wikipedia.org/wiki/Data_Distribution_Service) and [Wireless Time-Sensitive Networking (WTSN)](https://en.wikipedia.org/wiki/Time-Sensitive_Networking).
 The demo is based on the [Gazebo plugin `gazebo_ros_diff_drive`](http://gazebosim.org/tutorials?tut=ros2_installing&cat=connect_ros#TestingGazeboandROS2integration), modeling a differential drive vehicle in the [Robot Operating System (ROS) 2](https://www.ros.org/) environment, as well as on the GNU/Linux [VLAN](https://tsn.readthedocs.io/vlan.html) and [traffic control](https://tldp.org/HOWTO/Traffic-Control-HOWTO/intro.html) framework.

 The structure of this repository is as follows:
 - `dds_tsn_demo`: the ROS2 application implementation for the demo;